Deploy OceanBase Desktop

 Install dependencies

-tipWSL 2 is not an upgrade of WSL 1, so you do not need to install WSL 1 before installing WSL 2.
-OceanBase Desktop images can only use WSL 2.
+tipWSL 2 is not an upgrade of WSL 1; you can install WSL 2 directly.
+OceanBase Desktop only supports WSL 2.

 -